Tackle the credit crunch with Cheshire East libraries

 - Try our eResources for free access to premium subscription services, 24/7, 365.
-These include Access to Research, British Newspaper Archive, and Theory Test Pro so save on your subscriptions to Ancestry and Find my Past or Which? online, too.
+These include Access to Research, British Newspaper Archive, and Theory Test Pro.
+You could save on your subscriptions to Ancestry and Find my Past or Which? online, too.

 - Read newspapers for free at your local library!

 - Get free PC and internet access for an hour each day in your local library.
 Keep in touch with friends and family; update your CV; look for jobs online!
 Library members can even bring their own devices and use our free WiFi.

 Advice and support

 Not sure which way to turn?
 If the credit crunch is affecting you, don't be afraid to ask for help - contact you local Citizen's Advice Bureau or visit their Adviceguide website for further information.

 - Out of work?
 Visit the Finding a job section of Gov.UK for help and advice about moving forward.
 The 20+ section is specifically aimed at adults

 - The Money Advice Service Provides a wide range of information to help manage your money better, including how to deal with debt problems

 - Money saving expert - Visit the Money Saving Expert website for information on saving and managing money

 - The Pension Service Advisors can discuss your financial situation and possible benefit entitlements